JC Tretter: Cleveland Browns

 On March 9, 2017, the Cleveland Browns signed Tretter to a three-year, $16.75 million contract that includes $6.50 million guaranteed and a signing bonus of $4.50 million.
 In his first season in Cleveland, he started all 16 games at center.

 On November 7, 2019, Tretter signed a three-year, $32.5 million contract extension with the Browns, keeping him under contract through the 2022 season.

 Tretter was released by the Browns on March 15, 2022.

 On August 25, 2022, Tretter announced his retirement from the NFL.

 NFLPA President

 Having studied labor relations at Cornell University, Tretter was elected President of the NFL Players Association on March 10, 2020, succeeding Eric Winston.
 He played a role in negotiations surrounding the 2020–2030 collective bargaining agreement, which was ultimately agreed to five days after he became president of the NFLPA.

 Tretter was named co-chair of the NFLPA's COVID committee ahead of the 2020 NFL season.
 He represented players in negotiations that created new health and safety protocols, resulting in an average league positivity rate of 0.076% and enabling all 256 regular-season games being able to be played with no cancellations.

 In March 2022, Tretter was re-elected for a second term as NFLPA president.
+Due to his retirement as a player, he was ineligible for re-election in 2024.

 Personal life

-Tretter married Anna Tretter in February of 2020.
+Tretter married Anna Tretter in February 2020.